Research Data Policies FAQs

 2. Is software included in the data availability policies?

 The focus of this policy framework is on data rather software but the sharing of software is also important.
+Many Springer Nature journals, including BioMed Central and Nature journals have policies applicable to software.
 We will be considering Springer Nature-wide policies on software availability in the future.

 Research data can take many forms, across the many fields of research covered by journals and books published by Springer Nature.
 The data sharing policies in general concern the minimal dataset that supports the central findings of a published study.
 Specific publications and communities may have more specific standards and definitions, however.